legertom/dnsprop/INSTRUCTIONS.md

 - ✅ Export functionality (JSON and CSV)
 - ✅ TTL display for each answer
 - ✅ Dark mode toggle with localStorage persistence
-- ✅ Interactive global map visualization (react-simple-maps)
+- ✅ Interactive global map visualization with individual server markers
-- ✅ Geographic server location display
+- ✅ Geographic coordinates for all 33 DNS servers
+- ✅ Color-coded answer grouping (CDN/GeoDNS visualization)

 **Needs Work:**
 - ❌ No tests